Fabrice Yopa

 Source Code (.java) → Compiler → Annotation Processor → Generated Code → Bytecode (.class)

-- Annotation processors — classes implementing
+• Annotation processors — classes implementing javax.annotation.processing.Processor.

-I recreated two annotations:
+So I decided to recreate two annotations:

 lombok-internal/